-Article 22(6) is also important in cases of 'selfreferral'.
+Article 22(6) is also important in cases of 'self-referral'.
 When an individual is on the Register, we encourage self-referral of any issue that may affect their fitness to practise.
-Standard four of the standards of conduct, performance and ethics published in July 2008 states that "You must provide (to us and any other relevant regulators) any important information about conduct and competence."
-When a self-referral is received, the case will initially be considered by a Registration Panel under the Council's Health and Character Policy (revised in December 2008.)
-The decision for the panel is whether the matter declared is serious enough to need to be referred to the fitness to practise process.
-When a Registration Panel recommends that a case is referred to the fitness to practise process it is dealt with in the same way as an allegation under Article 22(6) and is part of the Article 22(6) category in Table 2 and Graph 2.
+Standard 4 of the standards of conduct, performance and ethics published in July 2008 states that: "You must provide (to us and any other relevant regulators) any important information about conduct and competence."

+When a self-referral is received, the case will initially be considered by a Registration Panel under the Council's Health and Character Policy which was revised in December 2008.
+The decision for the panel is whether the matter declared is sufficiently serious to be considered through the fitness to practise process.
+When a Registration Panel refers a matter to the fitness to practise process it is dealt with in the same way as an allegation under Article 22(6) and is part of the Article 22(6) category in Table 2 and Graph 2 above.